 We’re gearing up for our 2014 CSA season!
 The CSA is a way for you to participate in the life of the farm and receive weekly shares of vegetables grown right here at Elderslie.
-You can read more about the CSA by going to the “Fruit and Vegetables” tab, select “Vegetables” then “CSA.”
+Click here to read more about the CSA or to sign up.

 Monday morning I spent as little time in the office as possible.
 I took care of the essential indoor work for the morning half of the day then gathered my measuring tools and headed for the field.
 I successfully marked the areas designated for the coming spring planting and laid the flags for our new driveway… I expected Tuesday to be full of tilling in anticipation of our first planting next week: onions sets!
 Well, Tuesday morning came with a chill.
 Well, perhaps the ‘polar vortex’ phrase that’s been thrown around lately is more appropriate.
 I was back to lighting a fire in the office and reading about grafting tomatoes.

 Aside from seeing George, Ben, and Taylor’s vehicles parked at the shop when I arrive to work at 7:30 in the morning and the vehicles still there when I leave at 5:30 in the evenings, I haven’t seen much of the three of them this week.
 They’ve been working like mad and I suspect, although it is occasionally stressful, all three of them are loving the work.
 There’s nothing like pouring everything you’ve got into something you believe worthy of everything you’ve got.
 These three guys form a workhorse of a crew.